 and the FAQs before deciding to accept your offer and pay the deposit.

-International students applying for a Tier 4 visa must pay the deposit or must have been exempt from paying the deposit to be issued with a Confirmation of Acceptance for Studies (CAS)
+International students applying for a Student visa must pay the deposit or must have been exempt from paying the deposit to be issued with a Confirmation of Acceptance for Studies (CAS).

 What is your deposit refund policy?

-Please read our Deposit Refund Policy (pdf; 117kb) when requesting a refund for the deposit.
+Please read our Deposit refund policy (pdf; 131kb) when requesting a refund for the deposit.

 How much do I have to pay?

 Overseas fee paying applicants for any postgraduate programme pay £2,000 regardless of programme or mode of study.

 Master’s offer holders paying Home fees pay £1,000.
 MPhil/PhD offer holders paying Home fees pay £500.

 How can I pay the deposit?

 You can pay your deposit by clicking on the submit your reply link within your offer letter.
 This will then take you to the accept and pay webpage.